-The above DOR documents show policy serving insurance companies in "industry capture" of a state commissioner.
-They show legislation by administration.
+The above DOR documents suggest policy serving insurance companies in "industry capture" of state commissioners.
+They hint legislation by administration.
 Top document, for county clerks, says EIVS is to "encourage compliance" with TFRL, which has existed since 1977, among people not subject to it, absent a qualifying accident per § 55-12-104.
-Bottom document, DOR's goal is to "help reduce the overall number of uninsured drivers on Tennessee roadways" and "[encourage] motorists to ensure they have proper coverage in effect for their vehicles" to reduce the "uninsured motorist rate around 20%."
+Second document, DOR's goal is to "help reduce the overall number of uninsured drivers on Tennessee roadways" and "[encourage] motorists to ensure they have proper coverage in effect for their vehicles" to reduce the "uninsured motorist rate \\\ around 20%."
 (Source DOR)